 - Grants are typically limited to £500 but can be up to £1,000 in exceptional circumstances

-- Application form to be completed in sufficient detail that the case can be clearly understood.
+- Any application needs to contain sufficient information so that the case can be clearly understood.